seltmann/2017-04-21-ucsb/_episodes/plyr-lesson.md

 For this section, let's load the file [mammal_stats.csv](https://raw.githubusercontent.com/mqwilber/2016-04-14-ucsb/gh-pages/lessons/plyr_reshape/mammal_stats.csv).
 This is a subset of a *["species-level database of extant and recently extinct mammals](http://esapubs.org/archive/ecol/E090/184/)*.

-So far we've successfully loaded data by navigating to the directory and typing the name into `read.csv()`.
-But what if we're writing the script for another computer, or for a collaborator that may have the data in a different location?
-We can instead have the script pop up a window to select their data from.

-    # Instead of this:
-    # mammals <- read.csv("mammal_stats.csv")
-    # Use this:
+Let's download this file from the git repository, and load it as:
-    mammals <- read.csv(file.choose())
+    mammals <- read.csv('mammal_stats.csv')
-    dim(mammals)

-The function `file.choose()` is what pulls up the window and lets you select a file.
-It then returns that file name and directory, which gets used by `read.csv()`.

-Alright, back to mammals!
 You'll notice that as we work on larger datasets, viewing and visualizing the entire dataset can become more and more difficult.
 Similarly, analyzing the datasets becomes more complex.
 Is there a good way to be able to summarize datasets succinctly, and to be able to analyze subsets of a dataset automatically?

 The answer lies in a handy library called `dplyr`. `dplyr` will allow us to perform more complex operations on datasets in intuitive ways.